seanharrington256/getula_genomes/README.md

 4. `Combine_NC_vcf_get_stats_allsites.slurm` combines the pre-filtered and post-filtered vcfs from NC scaffolds and gets some statistics about the vcf files and then runs `r_vcf_stats_cmdline.R` to make plots.

+5. `Pixy.slurm` runs pixy as a job array across all NC scaffolds.

 <br>
 <br>